sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 The **third phase** is optional: absorbing some points using any relevant move cards and item cards.

+The **fourth phase** is losing Stamina points and receiving Exhaustion, Harm, and Wound tokens.

-Finally, the **fourth phase**: you interpret those results into the narrative.
+Finally, the **fifth phase**: you interpret those results into the narrative.
 Did your character dive into the dirt?
 Did they take a punch to the jaw and respond with a bloodied grin?
 Did the spear bounce right off their steel breastplate?

-### First Phase
+## First Phase

-When your character suffers the consequences of violence, you roll dice to get a number.
+When your character suffers the consequences of violence, you roll dice or read instructions from a move card to get a number.
 This number is called the *attack power*.

-### Second Phase
+## Second Phase

-If you don't split up the *attack power*, you will simply lose that many Stamina points.
+If you choose not to split up the *attack power*, you will simply lose that many Stamina points.

 Let's say your character was attacked with a sword and the dice were rolled and summed up to 7.
 You can either lose 7 Stamina points, or choose to split